aws-samples/sample-aws-modernization-with-superblocks/content/2_ModuleTwo_PreqAndSetup/04_OPALocal.md

 docker compose -p superblocks -f - up
 ```

-You should see Docker downloading images and starting containers.
-Keep this terminal window open to view logs.

-## Configuration with local services

-With the agent running, you can connect to locally hosted services as well:
+### Step 3: Connect Local Services

+To connect your local databases or services:

-1. Go to the Integrations page and select which integrations to connect locally
+1. Open the **Integrations** page in Superblocks
+2. Select your integration type
-2. Click on ... followed by **Manage**
+3. Click **Manage** (⋮ menu)
-3. Fill out the configuration form for your local server/database
-4. **Important:** For host addresses, use host.docker.internal instead of localhost to reach services from inside the Docker container
+4. Configure the connection:
+   - Host: Use `host.docker.internal` instead of `localhost`
+   - Port: Use the service's exposed port
+   - Credentials: Enter your local service credentials

-## Validating the Connection
+## Verification

+### Step 4: Check Agent Status

-1. In Superblocks, go to **Organization Settings** → **On-Premise Agents**
+1. Go to **Organization Settings** → **On-Premise Agents**
-2. Change the view from **Cloud Deployment** to **On-Premise Deployment** using the dropdown
+2. Switch to **On-Premise Deployment** view
-3. You should see your OPA with an **Active** status
+3. Look for your agent with **Active** status

-### Getting Help
+### Step 5: Test the Connection

+1. Create a new API in Superblocks
+2. Select your local integration
+3. Run a test query
+4. Verify the results in the response panel

+## Troubleshooting

 If you encounter issues: